pingcap/docs-cn/sql-statements/sql-statement-show-histograms.md

 ## MySQL compatibility

-`SHOW STATS_HISTOGRAMS` is a TiDB specific syntax, and thus not compatible with MySQL.
+This statement is a TiDB extension to MySQL syntax.

 ## See also